-To be eligible to become a Canadian citizen, you must meet the conditions in all these areas:
+To be eligible to become a Canadian citizen, you must meet all conditions, including:

-- be under review for immigration or fraud reasons, or
+- be under review for immigration or fraud reasons

-You do not need to have a PR card to apply for citizenship.
-If you have a PR card, but it is expired, you can still apply for citizenship.
+You don’t need a valid PR card to apply for citizenship.
+If you have an expired PR card, you can still apply for citizenship.

 Time you have lived in Canada

-When calculating how long you have lived in Canada, you can only count time spent after you became a permanent resident of Canada.
+When calculating how long you have lived in Canada, you can only count time spent after you became a permanent resident.